DLiNa/dlina.github.io/_posts/2017-10-03-Subgraphs.md

 | Sternschnuppe  | 35     | 2.88             | 0.34                 |
 | …              | …      | …                | …                    |

-And … **Faust is back!** For our upcoming paper on the different kinds of extracting protagonists in plays, we are using this method to calculate average distances.
-Either way, since the concept of the protagonist is such a rich concept, we should not try to use but one simple measure to automatically determine such entities.
+And … **Faust is back!** Shortest average distance! – For our upcoming paper on the different kinds of extracting protagonists in plays, we are using this method to calculate average distances.
+But, having said that, it cannot be emphasised enough that since the concept of the protagonist is such a rich concept, we should not try to use but one simple measure to automatically determine such entities.
 Which is something we'll address in said paper, stay tuned. 😊